waldur/waldur-docs/docs/admin-guide/mastermind-configuration/features.md

 Make tax number field mandatory in invitation creation form.

-## invoice.events

-Render list of events related to invoice item in modal dialog.

 ## marketplace.conceal_prices

 Do not render prices in shopping cart and order details.